-Students should report any needed repairs or damages to Facilities Management via an on-line work order, or by contacting the Work Order Controller at (207) 725-3333 to avoid being assessed damage charges.
+Students should report any needed repairs or damages to Facilities Management by submitting an on-line service request, or by contacting the Work Order Controller at 207.725.3333 to avoid being assessed damage charges.

 When vacating their assigned space, students are expected to remove all of their personal belongings and all non-College owned furniture.
 All trash should be removed and the floors should be swept/vacuumed.
-Cleaning supplies such as trash bags, vacuums and brooms are available from Housekeeping staff by calling 207-725-3672.
+Cleaning supplies such as trash bags, vacuums and brooms are available from Housekeeping by calling 207.725.3672.

-The removal of bodily fluids such as urine, feces, vomit and blood is assessed a $100.00 per instance fee.
+The removal of bodily fluids such as urine, feces, vomit and blood are assessed a $100 per instance fee.

 In addition to the interior responsibilities, apartment residents are responsible for the grounds in and around their unit.
 Litter and furniture left outside are unsightly to neighbors, and can result in damage that will be charged to the students(s) assigned to the unit unless a specific person assumes responsibility.

-Residents of College assigned housing are financially responsible for damage, loss of College property, and/or cleaning costs above and beyond normal daily cleaning.
+Residents of College assigned housing are financially responsible for damage, loss of College property, and/or cleaning costs above and beyond wear and tear.
 In addition, incidents that are determined to be of a willful or malicious nature may be referred to the Office of Residential Life for disciplinary action.

-Students must use small push pins to secure items such as posters to the wall.
+Students may use small push pins to secure items such as posters to the wall.
 Any wall damage caused by the removal of tape will be charged to the occupant(s).